lubiana/no-framework-tutorial/04-development-helpers.md

         ->property('withSpaces', 'no')
         ->property('shortNullable', 'no')
         ->property('nullPosition', 'last');

+    // Remove useless parantheses in new statements
+    $services->set(NewWithoutParenthesesSniff::class);
 };

 ```
 You can now use `./vendor/bin/ecs` to list all violations of the defined standard and `./vendor/bin/ecs --fix` to